 The location is the best part of the entire movie.
 It’s beautiful, featuring houses with gigantic windows sitting atop the mountains of Gran Canaria.
 It offers some breathtaking views.
 All the visual effects were very realistic, with the death scenes being violent and traumatic.
 The final form of Rick Janssen’s metamorphosis was an interesting new being.

 The Titan is a very average sci-fi movie that could have been great.
 The story starts off strong but soon falters.
-The lead character is just there offering nothing to the audience while others have to carry the film.
-The visual effects are nicely done and the scenic vistas are a wonder to behold.
+The lead character is just there offering nothing to the audience while others must carry the film.
+The visual effects are nicely done, and the scenic vistas are a wonder to behold.